 The Company has determined to hold a virtual annual meeting in 2024 in order to facilitate stockholder attendance and participation by enabling stockholders to participate from any location and at no cost.
 You will be able to attend the meeting online, vote your shares electronically and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/ECVT2024.
 To participate in the virtual meeting, you will need the control number included on your proxy card or voting instruction form.
 The meeting webcast will begin promptly at 8:30 a.m.
 (Eastern Time).
 We encourage you to access the meeting prior to the start time.
 Online check-in will begin at 8:15 a.m.
 (Eastern Time), and you should allow ample time for the check-in procedures.
-If you encounter any difficulties accessing the virtual Meeting log in page.
+If you encounter any difficulties accessing the virtual meeting during the check-in or meeting time, please call the technical support number that will be posted on the Virtual Shareholder Meeting log in page.